CSPS-EFPC-DAAN/DevOps/README.md

 1. Fill out the [DevOps skills self-assessment survey](https://goo.gl/forms/2hBBgDMAAUZKlrwB2), a tool to help your instructors to understand your skills and learning objectives.

 2. We will be taking photos and videos throughout the Premium experience.
 Some photos may be used for social media purposes.
 Please [fill out this consent form](https://wiki.gccollab.ca/File:Consent_Form_-_Formulaire_de_consentement.pdf).
 3. Do you have any allergies (food, environmental, other)?
-Let us know.
+Please let us know.
+4. Do need any ergonomic equipment during training days?
+Please let us know.

-**Please send your learner survey, consent form, and advise us of any allergies by March 28th to <csps.premiumdigitalacademy-excellenceacademiquedunumerique.efpc@canada.ca>.**
+**Please send your learner survey, consent form, and advise us of any allergies or ergonomic needs by March 28th to <csps.premiumdigitalacademy-excellenceacademiquedunumerique.efpc@canada.ca>.**

 ## Preparatory Course Materials and Assignments